 Consumer Reports asked its members how much they spent on regular maintenance and repairs, such as oil changes and brake replacements, over the past 12 months and the make, model, and year of their vehicle.

-For this study, Consumer Reports looked exclusively at owner input on cars that are 10 years old.
+looked exclusively at owner input on cars that are 10 years old.
 Their reasoning for analyzing 2011 models is because after the 10-year-mark, older vehicles are typically more expensive to insure, and automaker warranties will have likely expired.

 Because car owners paid out of pocket to maintain their SUVs, their yearly average cost genuinely indicates how cheap—or expensive—their vehicles are.